Minnesota North Stars: 1980s

 In the middle of this transition, a historic night awaited the North Stars.
-On January 7, 1980, Minnesota was scheduled to play the Philadelphia Flyers, who came to Bloomington sporting the NHL's and major league sports’ longest undefeated streak, a 35-game run which included 25 wins and 10 ties.
-An all-time record Met Center crowd of 15,962 squeezed into the arena, which would remain the highest total in all 26 seasons of the North Stars franchise.
-Minnesota ended the Flyers' streak with a 7–1 win, seven different Stars scoring seven unanswered goals.
-In the quarter-final round 1980 Stanley Cup playoffs, the North Stars upset the four-time defending champion Montreal Canadiens in seven games before ultimately bowing out to Philadelphia in the following round.
+On January 7, 1980, Minnesota was scheduled to play the Philadelphia Flyers, who came to Bloomington with the NHL's and major league sports’ longest undefeated streak, a 35-game run of 25 wins and 10 ties.
+An all-time record Met Center crowd of 15,962 squeezed into the arena, which remained the highest total in all 26 seasons of the North Stars franchise.
+Minnesota ended the Flyers' streak with a 7–1 win.
+Seven different North Stars scored seven unanswered goals.
+In the quarterfinals of the 1980 playoffs, the North Stars upset the four-time defending champion Montreal Canadiens in seven games before bowing out to Philadelphia in the next round.

-With the addition of new players such as Minnesota native and ex-1980 Olympian Neal Broten and sniper Dino Ciccarelli, the North Stars had five straight winning seasons starting in 1979–80, which included back-to-back trips to the Stanley Cup semifinals, first against the Flyers in 1980 and then against the Calgary Flames in 1981.
-By defeating the Flames in 1981, the North Stars reached their first Stanley Cup Final, only to lose in five games to the heavily favored New York Islanders.
+With the addition of new players such as Minnesota native and 1980 Olympian Neal Broten and sniper Dino Ciccarelli, the North Stars had five straight winning seasons starting in 1979–80, which included back-to-back trips to the Stanley Cup semifinals, against the Flyers in 1980 and against the Calgary Flames in 1981.
+By defeating the Flames in 1981, the North Stars reached their first Stanley Cup Final.
+They lost in five games to the heavily favored New York Islanders.

 On November 11, 1981, the Winnipeg Jets visited Met Center.
-Fueled by an 8-goal second period, and a 4-goal, 7-point night by Bobby Smith, the North Stars scored the most goals in an NHL game since 1944 in a 15–2 win.
+Fueled by an eight-goal second period, and a four-goal, seven-point night by Bobby Smith, the North Stars scored the most goals in an NHL game since 1944 in a 15–2 win.

-Following the 1981 NHL realignment to a more geographically grouped configuration, the North Stars found themselves placed in the Norris Division.
-Dino Ciccarelli scored a franchise record 55 goals in just his second season in 1981–82, leading Minnesota to its first division title.
-The team, however, bowed out of the playoffs in the first round against the Chicago Black Hawks.
+Following the 1981 NHL realignment to a more geographically grouped configuration, the North Stars were in the Norris Division.
+Ciccarelli scored a franchise record 55 goals in just his second season in 1981–82, leading Minnesota to its first division title.
+The team bowed out of the playoffs in the first round against the Chicago Black Hawks.

-In the summer of 1982, general manager Lou Nanne orchestrated one of the franchise's biggest moves ever, landing a star in the making by drafting highly coveted Brian Bellows.
-It paid immediate dividends, as Bellows would score 35 goals in his rookie season of 1982–83 and help the team to finish with 40 wins and 96 regular season points – both the most ever recorded in the 26 years the franchise was based in Minnesota.
-Once again, though, the North Stars fell in the playoffs to the Black Hawks, this time in the second round.
+In the summer of 1982, general manager Lou Nanne drafted Brian Bellows, who scored 35 goals in his rookie season of 1982–83, when the team finished with 40 wins and 96 regular season points – both the most ever recorded in the 26 years the franchise was based in Minnesota.
+The North Stars lost in the playoffs to the Chicago Black Hawks in the second round.